 Digital Object Identifier (DOI)

 Sparks, D. Larry; Beach, Thomas G.; and Lukas, Ronald J., "Immunohistochemical Localization Of Nicotinic Î²2 And Î±4 Receptor Subunits In Normal Human Brain And Individuals With Lewy Body And Alzheimer'S Disease: Preliminary Observations" (1998).
-Neurobiology.
+Translational Neuroscience.
 232.